crhall-writing/crhall-writing.github.io/_poems/metropolis.md

 ---
 you’d think it was a skyline
 a forgotten city
-forgot to turn off the electricity
+that forgot to turn off the electricity
-orange orbs decorating tall pillars
+orange ornaments decorate tall pillars
 and in your periphery they appear like pyres
 turning one poison into a new poison
 so long as they achieve a boiling point